Frequently Asked Questions

 What are the after school opportunities?

-Click here to learn about programs for our Middle School students in Grade 6 through Grade 8.
+Click here to learn about after school activities for our Lower School students in Kindergarten through Grade 5.

 Is there a dress code?